mindwidgets/state-of-things/README.rst

 Installing from PyPI
 =====================

-On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/state-of-things/>`_.
+On supported GNU/Linux systems like the Raspberry Pi, you can install the library locally `from PyPI <https://pypi.org/project/state-of-things/>`_.
 To install for current user: